mail2thota/ansible_provision/ansible/README.md

   hosts:
    - name:  fqdn or host name of the host
      ip: ip adress of the host
+apache-server:
+  ansible_host_group : ansible host group name to setup apache server
+  hosts:
+    - name: fqdn or host name of the host
+      ip: ip adress of the host

 ```
 ## Variables Description